cosai-oasis/.github/profile/README.md

 * [Model Context Protocol (MCP) Security](https://github.com/cosai-oasis/ws4-secure-design-agentic-systems/blob/main/model-context-protocol-security.pdf)
 * [Agentic Identity and Access Management](https://github.com/cosai-oasis/ws4-secure-design-agentic-systems/blob/main/agentic-identity-and-access-control.pdf)

-## CoSAI Workstreams
-CoSAI will address key AI security issues through several critical workstreams in collaboration with industry and academia, including efforts such as:

-### Workstream 1: Software Supply Chain Security for AI systems
-This workstream focuses on enhancing AI security by addressing the challenges of third-party model risks, provenance, and AI application security.
-It builds upon widely recognized security frameworks like the SSDF and SLSA, extending them for AI development.
-[Link to workstream 1 GitHub repository](https://github.com/cosai-oasis/ws1-supply-chain)

-### Workstream 2: Preparing Defenders for a Changing Cybersecurity Landscape
-The goal of this workstream is to develop a defender’s framework to identify needed investments to address the security impacts of AI use by business applications, attackers, and defenders as well as mitigations techniques and best practices.
-The Defender’s framework aims to scale investments and mitigation strategies with the emergence of pivotal offensive cybersecurity advancements in AI models.
-[Link to workstream 2 GitHub repository](https://github.com/cosai-oasis/ws2-defenders)

-### Workstream 3: AI Security Risk Governance
-Workstream 3 contributors are working to develop a security-focused risk and controls taxonomy, checklist, and scorecard to guide practitioners in readiness assessments, management, monitoring, and reporting of their AI products, services, and components.
-[Link to workstream 3 GitHub repository](https://github.com/cosai-oasis/ws3-ai-risk-governance)

-### Workstream 4: Secure Design Patterns for Agentic Systems Workstream
-The goal of this workstream is to research and develop secure design patterns for AI-based agentic systems including updates to AI usage threat models, conceptual high-level secure design pattern(s), impacts to secure infrastructure design, and other agent integration and use based needs.
-[Link to workstream 4 GitHub repository](https://github.com/cosai-oasis/ws4-secure-design-agentic-systems)

 ## Support CoSAI as a sponsor
 Technical participation is free and open to all developers.
 That’s why CoSAI relies on a core group of stakeholder organizations whose financial commitment ensures that the initiative stays on track and receives the resources it needs to succeed.
 Learn more about the benefits of becoming a member of the Coalition for Secure AI [here](https://www.coalitionforsecureai.org/join-us/).